beattie19/pokemon-iac/README.md

 - Add screenshots from Miro

 ### Code
-- Create tfvars template so we know what needs to be set for this to work
 - Come up with a new solution that won't take down the database on destroy
 - Pass SQS queue into the lambda event so it's not hard coded
 - Allow the custom domain to code to be optional - don't want to require certificates etc when testing (or if someone else wants to use this)